imcf/auto-tx/Updater/README.md

 script.
 It will check a remote location (configurable via a config file) and do the following tasks:

-- check for new service binaries and update the local ones if applicable
+- check if new service binaries should be installed on the system
-- check for a new configuration file for this host and update the local one
+- check if new configuration files are available for the given machine
+- validate if configuration and service are compatible (in all possible combinations, i.e. new binaries with existing config, new config with existing binaries and finally new binaries with new config files)
+- update those components that were detected to require updating before
-- try to restart the service if one of the previous tasks was done
+- restart the service if applicable
+- report to the Windows Event Log as well as via email
+- upload the local service log file to the storage location that is also used to retrieve updates

 Config File Options
 -------------------